EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-certkey/ssl-certkey.md

 The name and location of the file containing the key.

 <b>inform</b>
-The encoding format of the certificate and key (PEM or DER).
+The encoding format of the certificate and key (PEM,DER or PFX).

 <b>signatureAlg</b>
 Signature algorithm.